erezsh/autocast/README.md

 autocast.autocast.CastPathError: Couldn't find a cast path between <class 'list'> and <class 'str'>
 ```

+Pretty cool, right?

 ## Caveats

 The main caveats of this library is that:

-1. It's young, which means it's still lacking a lot of feature.
+1. It's young, which means it's still lacking a lot of features.

 2. It's experimental, which means its concepts still need some work.